 ?>

-Make sure to replace the username and password.
-If the connected successfully, then it means that your user has sufficient permission, and there is something else that is wrong.
-Go back to your wp-config file to make sure that everything there is correct (re-scan for typos).
+If the script connected successfully, then it means that your user has sufficient permission, and there is something else that is wrong.

-Solutions that Worked for Others
+Other Solutions That Have Worked for Users

 UPDATE wp_options SET option_value='YOUR_SITE_URL' WHERE option_name='siteurl'